robertipk/Entrainment/README.md

 In this repo, I include many of the R scripts, tables, and CSV files that I created.

 ## General Steps
-1. For that feature, find average value for one participant for entire conversation
+1. For one feature, find average value for one participant for entire conversation
 2. Repeat Step 1 for all participants
 3. Calculate partner_diff and non_partner_diff
 4. Create outlier column and categorize outliers